rsmp-nordic/rsmp_sxl_vms/docs/pages/layouts.md

 ## Virtual Components
 A pixel display show virtual components arranged using a layout, specified using HTML and CSS.
 THe content is rendered using an HTML library.
-Multiple layouts (HTML pages) can be used to switch between differt content.
+Multiple layouts (HTML pages) can be used to switch between different content.

 ## Handling Commands
 RSMP comamnds can be used to change the content on the panel, e.g. change text or icons.

-The component id is used to references the component.
-For virtual components, the device interact with the relevant HTML element by manipulating content or CSS classes, and the content is then rerendered.
+The component id is used to reference the component.
+For virtual components, the device interact with the relevant HTML element by manipulating content or CSS classes.

-For example, when a device receives an RSMP CommandRequest to change the text of text component with the id `title`, it could change the HTML content of the relevat element using something like:
+For example, when a device receives an RSMP command to change the content of a text component with the id `title`, it could change the HTML content of the relevat element using something like if it's using JavsScript:

 ```js
 document.getElementById('title').innerHTML = 'CLOSED';